 - Injections are administered by a registered nurse.
 Disposable syringes and needles are provided.

-- After the injection, the student must wait at least 20 minutes.
+- After the injection, the student must wait 30 minutes.
 If your allergist's instructions call for a longer wait then you must follow those instructions.
-The injection site must be checked by a nurse before the student leaves the Health Center.
+The injection site must be checked by medical staff before the student leaves the Health Center.

 - Students are responsible for taking their solution and instructions with them if they will need an injection while away from Ball State.

-- The Health Center provides storage for allergy serum at the Health Center.
+- The Health Center provides storage for allergy serum.
 Reasonable care is taken to insure their safety.
-Refrigeration temperatures are monitored daily when the Health Center is open and if the temperature is out of range, it is addressed promptly and vaccines are moved to a different storage location.
+Refrigeration temperatures are monitored daily when the Health Center is open and if the temperature is out of range, it is addressed promptly, and vaccines are moved to a different storage location.
 Under certain circumstances these precautions may be insufficient and damage to serum may occur.

 - Please be advised that the Health Center will not assume financial responsibility for damage caused by such unforeseeable occurrences.
-In the event of probable damage to your serum, you will be notified to obtain fresh serum from your providing physician.
+In the event of probable damage to your serum, you will be notified to obtain fresh serum from your allergist.

 - Current health care organization guidelines prohibit storage of expired medications.
 Therefore, expired allergy extracts will be destroyed.